FredericGariepy/LighthouseLabs/PKM/W5/D1/Risk Management/Plan.md

 |----------|------------|----------------|----------------|--------|---------------|--------------|------------------|------------|------------|------------------------|------------------------|----------------------------------------|----------------|------------------------------------------|---------------|--------------|-----------------|-----------------------|
 ---

-2. Risk Assessmen
+2. Risk Assessment

-1. Inventory
+2.1.
+Inventory
 Using automated or and manual technniques list all assets beloning to the organization.

 Autommated tools to detect devices on your network: